 Dr Vicinanza, Director of the Sound and Game Engineering (SAGE) research group at Anglia Ruskin, said:

 “We are absolutely thrilled about presenting this work about such a fascinating planet.

-“In health science, it can provide scientists with new methods to analyse the occurrence of certain shapes and colours, which is particularly useful in image diagnostics.”
+“In health science, it can provide scientists with new methods to analyze the occurrence of certain shapes and colors, which is particularly useful in image diagnostics.”